 What is Shaker Style?

 The style so familiar to us today is characterised by simple wooden furniture, unadorned by elaborate decoration.
-The shakers used simple, primitive motifs like the heart which they carried through their furniture and kitchen utensils and familiar items like peg rails, wooden cupboards and painted furniture all have their origins in the Shaker homes of the past.
+The shakers used simple, primitive motifs like the heart which they carried through their furniture and kitchen utensils and familiar items like peg rails, wooden cupboards and painted furniture.

 What is the appeal of Shaker Style?